dylanmiessner/SoH-Rando-Updater/README.md

 This tool will create the directory `Ship of Harkinian` on your C drive if it does not already exist.

+This tool retains all of your shipofharkinian.ini settings, saves, randomizer spoiler logs, and cvars.

 # Installation
 Requirements: